digital-asset/daml/docs/source/daml-finance/tutorial/contingent-claims-instrument.rst

       couponRate : Decimal
         -- ^ The fixed coupon rate, per annum.
 For example, in case of a "3.5% p.a coupon" this should be 0.035.

+The ``Contingent Claims`` tree is not part the template.
+Instead, it will be created dynamically, as described in the next sections.

 HasClaims interface
 ===================